 In celebration of Black History Month, the Frick Art Reference Library offers its first Reading List, dedicated to the life, work, and legacy of Black American artists.
-The following titles are all e-books that can be accessed through the library’s catalog, FRESCO, thanks to our program with Open Library.
+The following titles are all e-books that can be accessed through the library’s online catalog, thanks to our program with Open Library.
 Discover these e-books by creating a free Internet Archive account.

 For a closer look, check out our new Bibliography of BIPOC Artists, Collectors, and Dealers.